giladaube/TDS-finalProject/README.md

 # TDS-finalProject

-Yahel Jacobs and Gilad Daube
+Yahel Jacobs & Gilad Daube

 ## About the Data
 We added here only one csv file from [*Stock Market Dataset*](https://www.kaggle.com/jacksoncrow/stock-market-dataset).